Fujikura History

 Fukagawa Factory flooded by Typhoon Kitty

-1954 (Showa 29) Numazu Factory completed
+Numazu Factory (now Numazu business) completed

-In-house newsletter "Fujikura Electric Wire News" launched
+First issue of the company newsletter "Fujikura Electric Wire News"

 Runner-up in the 25th Intercity Baseball Tournament